bumps/bumps/doc/getting_started/install.rst

 Many linux distributions will provide the base required packages.
 You will need to refer to your distribution documentation for details.

-On ubuntu you can use apt-get to install matplotlib, numpy, scipy, wx, nose and sphinx.
+On Ubuntu you can use apt-get to install matplotlib, numpy, scipy, wx, nose and sphinx.

 From a terminal, change to the directory containing the source and type::

     python setup.py install
     python test.py

 This should install the application somewhere on your path.

 To run the program use::

     bumps_cli -h

 OS/X
 ----